 What is the Sleep On Cue app?

-Sleep On Cue is a scientifically-based sleep-training app for smartphone.
-It is used to overcome chronic insomnia by following a procedure called Intensive Sleep Retraining (ISR).
-The app is not a sleep tracker.
-It is a highly effective sleep trainer, an active way to improve your sleep.
+Sleep On Cue is a scientifically-based sleep-training app for smartphone, developed by a Licensed Sleep Technologist and Certified Clinical Sleep Educator.
+The Sleep On Cue app is used to overcome chronic insomnia by following a procedure called Intensive Sleep Retraining (ISR).
+The app is not a sleep tracker that tells you what you probably already know – that you are struggling with your sleep.
+Sleep On Cue is a highly effective sleep trainer, providing an active way to improve your sleep.
 The app does not require any extra in-app purchases – it is the complete app.
 Please read on to learn more about the app.

 Who should use the app?